Bhagyalakshmi17/sales-analysis-project/README.md

 # 📊 Sales Data Analysis Project
+This project analyzes sales data using Python, SQL, and Excel to uncover business insights and trends.

+## 🎯 Objective
+To identify key sales patterns, top-performing products, and profitability insights to support data-driven decision-making.

 ## 📌 Overview
 This project analyzes sales data using Python, SQL, and Excel to generate business insights.